-The Chapel Hill Fire Department (CHFD) provides fire protection, basic rescue and first responder medical services to the Town of Chapel Hill and to UNC-Chapel Hill 24 hours a day, 365 days a year.
-The CHFD operates from five fire stations located strategically across the community and is staffed by 100 employees.
+The Chapel Hill Fire Department (CHFD) provides fire protection, some technical rescue, and provide care at the Emergency Medical Technician level for medical services to the Town of Chapel Hill and to UNC-Chapel Hill 24 hours a day, 365 days a year.
+The CHFD operates from five fire stations located strategically across the community and is staffed by 96 employees.

 All Chapel Hill firefighters and fire officers are certified to at least North Carolina Level II Firefighters.
+All Chapel Hill Fire Department personnel are certified for the roles they hold in the organization through training developed and supported by the NC Office of State Fire Marshal.
 The department is also a partner in the Triangle Region 8 Urban Search and Rescue Team with fire departments from Durham and Raleigh.
-These heavy rescue-type teams are especially trained and equipped for major disasters.
-The CHFD also operates a fire training center adjacent to Fire Station #4.
+These heavy rescue-type teams are specially trained and equipped for response to major disasters.
+The CHFD also operates a fire training center adjacent to Fire Station #4 (101 Weaver Dairy Rd.
+Ext.) and shares an Orange County Training Center (Eubanks Rd.).